dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 and then click the “Table of contents” to open the categories list to choose your components.

-From there you can scroll up and down to browse parts in each category.
+From there you can scroll up and down to browse parts from each category.

 Suppose you wanted the find the **MAX232** (which converts signals from an [RS-232](http://www.google.com/url?q=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FRS-232&sa=D&sntz=1&usg=AFQjCNFt_BArd4HZuR1QqCUxvKGW3ki3UA)  serial port to signals suitable for use in [TTL](http://www.google.com/url?q=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FTransistor-transistor_logic&sa=D&sntz=1&usg=AFQjCNFoI3eJYGc8PWqUdnfqHGREfTZccw)  compatible digital logic circuits).
-Simply typing **Max232** into the Search and press Enter Search box:
+Simply type **Max232** into the Search box and press Enter:

 ![](images/026_Introduction_Parts.png)